sarahchungwu/MyLearningJourney/typescript/section-2-typescript-basic-and-basic-types.md

 With type inference, you don't need to explicitly specify types, making your code more concise while still maintaining type safety.
 TypeScript automatically deduces types based on context, which is especially helpful when dealing with complex data structures and function return values.
 </details>

----

-In summary, type assignment  involves explicitly specifying data types, providing clarity and early error checking.
+>In summary, type assignment  involves explicitly specifying data types, providing clarity and early error checking.
 Type inference, on the other hand, lets TypeScript automatically deduce types based on context, reducing the need for explicit type annotations and improving code conciseness.
 Both mechanisms work together to enhance TypeScript's strong typing capabilities.

----
 ---